abdulsamad42232/abdulsamad42232/README.md

 ## ☕ Support
 If you find my work helpful:

- ⭐ Star the repositories you like
+ -⭐ Star the repositories you like
-  OR

 <a href="https://buymeacoffee.com/samad42232" target="_blank">
   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png"
        alt="Buy Me A Coffee"